This page helps users quickly get through the documentation.

 - fermi surface

-Compute parameters (submission queue, number of nodes and processors per node, time limit, cloud provider/cluster) can be set before running simulation.
-By default "Debug" queue with 1 node, 1 CPU and 1h walltime are used.
+Compute parameters (submission queue, number of nodes and processors per node, time limit, cloud provider/cluster) can be set before running simulations.
 Read on at:

 - setting compute parameters